-The body text is in 12 point normal Times New Roman.
-New paragraphs will be separated with a single empty line.
-The entire document should be single-spaced and should contain page and line numbers in order to facilitate the review process.
+The entire document should be single-spaced and must contain page and line numbers in order to facilitate the review process.
 Your manuscript should be written using either LaTeX or MS-Word.

 Your manuscript is organized by headings and subheadings.
 For Original Research Articles, Clinical Trial Articles, and Technology Reports the section headings should be those appropriate for your field and the research itself.

 For Original Research Articles, it is recommended to organize your manuscript in the following sections or their equivalents for your field: